rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 2. Set the `Scan Multibranch Pipeline Triggers` to be periodic and the interval to 1 minute.
 This will poll the GitLab instance for new branches or change sets to build.
 ![multibranch-scan-time](../images/exercise4/multibranch-scan-time.png)

 2. Save the Job configuration to run the intial scan.
-The log will show scans for `master` and `develop` branch which have no `Jenkinsfile` so are skipped.
+The log will show scans for `master` and `develop` branches, which have no `Jenkinsfile` so are skipped.
 The resulting view will show the `feature/jenkinsfile` job corresponding the only branch that currently has one.
 The build should run automatically.
 ![todolist-api-multi](../images/exercise4/todolist-api-multi.png)

 2. The pipeline file is setup to only run `bake` & `deploy` stages when on `master` or `develop` branch.
 This is to provide us with very fast feedback for team members working on feature or bug fix branches.
 Each time someone commits or creates a new branch a basic build with testing occurs to give very rapid feedback to the team.
 Let's now update our  `master` and `develop` branches to include the Jenkinsfile and delete the feature branch.